sanujar/debating/index.md

 <div style="text-align: right">-The Debating Club, LISW</div>

-Google Calendar has a calendar for [Debating and MUN activities](https://calendar.google.com/calendar?cid=cmNjZHRmbm52NHE0ZW4wNTJyYmR2cWZwam9AZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ).
-Please visit this site to get the dates of events.

 ## Resource List

 We maintain an archive of notes handed out during debating sessions.
 Click here to access an [index of the archive](http://sanujarajasinghe.com/debating/Debating%20Revision%20Notes/).

+A calendar of all Debating and MUN events happening in the recent future can also be found

+We also maintain a calendar of all Debating and MUN events happening in the near future.
+[Click here to access the calendar](http://sanujarajasinghe.com/debating/calendar).

 1. [Simon Quinn - Debating in the World Schools Style](http://sanujarajasinghe.com/debating/PRINTE%20-%20World%20Schools%20Debating%20-%20A%20Guide%20by%20Simon%20Quinn.pdf) - This is the main book we use for school sessions, as well as all the major tournaments.
 This is divided into three sections: Beginner, Intermediate, and Advanced.
 We urge all members to at least read the Beginner sections of the book.
 Additional resources by the author can also be found [here](http://www.learndebating.com/).